marketmuse/editor/README.md

 * **autoFocus** *(boolean)* - Focus upon mount.
 * **readOnly** *(boolean)* - Disallow editing.
 * **onKeyDown** *(function( event: [KeyboardEvent](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent)) -> void)*
 * **decorators** *(array)* - Configuration for custom decorators.
-See [decorations](#decorations-api) section.
+See [decorators](#decorators-api) section.
-* **hotkeys** *(object)* - Configuration for custom hotkeys.
+* **hotkeys** *(array)* - Configuration for custom hotkeys.
 See [hotkeys](#hotkeys-api) section below.

-## Decorations api
+## Decorators api

-Decorations are a type of text-level formatting that computes at render time based on the content.
+Decorators are a type of text-level formatting that computes at render time based on the content.
 It is useful for implement things that requires dynamic highlighting, such as search or syntax highlighting.
-MMS editor allows you to implement your own **highlight rules**, and apply styles to or provide your own React Components to wrap around the text that matches your rule. `editor` function accepts `decorations`, an array of configuration objects.
+MMS editor allows you to implement your own **highlight rules**, and apply styles to or provide your own React Components to wrap around the text that matches your rule. `editor` function accepts `decorators`, an array of configuration objects.

 ### config objects